Submitting your screenplay for the

-We want to see how you will represent yourself to the industry.
+We want to see how you will represent yourself in the industry.
 The quality and presentation of your writing is the first step.

-Note: You must be a NWSG general member in good standing to submit a screenplay for Compendium consideration.
+Note: You must be an NWSG general member in good standing to submit a screenplay for Compendium consideration.

 After you send your screenplay

 Once your screenplay is received it will be placed in the queue for review.